regxl2/KMM-Chat-App/README.md

 # Chat Application

 A modern chat application built using Kotlin Multiplatform for the frontend (Android & iOS) and TypeScript for the backend.
+The application offers secure user authentication using JWT for login and Nodemailer for email verification, ensuring only verified users can access the chat.
+Users can engage in real-time one-to-one chats by searching for other users and exchanging messages instantly via WebSockets, with all data securely stored in MongoDB.
+Additionally, the app supports group chats, allowing users to create or join groups and communicate with multiple participants simultaneously, leveraging Redis for real-time messaging and MongoDB for persistent storage.

 ## Project Structure